 Bernice says these rolls are “delicious and pretty useful to have around.”
 They sure would be at my house!

-Grain-Free Hamburger Rolls, Hot Dog Rolls, and Sandwich Rolls
+Best Grain-Free Hamburger Rolls Recipes, Plus Hot Dog Roll and Sandwich Roll Recipes

 ~ Brazilian Cheese Bread (Pao de Quejo) Rolls from Gluten Free Gobsmacked ~ gluten free, grain free, vegetarian